 Can defendants who enter “guilty” or “no contest” pleas in a Nevada federal criminal case appeal to the Ninth Circuit?

 Perhaps.
-Defendants who enter pleas give up their rights to a trial and to appeal . . . but depending on the circumstances there are some issues which these defendants may still appeal.
+Defendants who enter pleas give up their rights to a trial and to appeal . . . but depending on the circumstances there are some issues that these defendants may still appeal.
 These include:

 - the government breaching its obligations in the plea bargain